16 digital tools for people who want to understand and shape customer experience

 - Digital tools allow for systematic and organized methods of storage

-One limitation of physical tools that is often encountered is how service design efforts are wrangled into a digital form in order for them to be effectively shared with a wider audience.
+One limitation of physical tools that is often encountered is how CX design efforts are wrangled into a digital form in order for them to be effectively shared with a wider audience.
 This often requires someone around the office with an often (supernatural) ability for decoding handwritten notes and a spare few hours (or days) on their hands.
 Then what happens with the original content, is our intention to store it in a cupboard for the next six months?

 Digital tools excel in several key areas, shareability, storability and collaborate-ability (ok, that last one is a stretch).
 Simply put, digital tools are helpful because they: